index

 Accelerated Expansion

 Bound systems can complete the flow to (1,2)(1, 2).
 The universe fails Stage 1 of the activation cascade—it is unbound—so it responds differently.
-When the global matter fraction Ωm\Omega_m approaches ξc0.304\xi_c \approx 0.304—the same divergence threshold that drives white dwarf information bankruptcy—the response for an unbound system is not collapse but eigenmode transition.
+When the global matter fraction Ωm\Omega_m approaches ξc0.304\xi_c \approx 0.304—the same divergence threshold that drives white dwarf information bankruptcy—the response is eigenmode transition.

 The constraint functional admits different dominant eigenmodes at different epochs.
 The Euler–Lagrange equation